bgplab/isis/docs/basic/1-simple-ipv4.md

            via 10.1.0.6, Ethernet2 rtr -> x2
 ```

+**Next:** [Explore IS-IS Data Structures](2-explore.md).
+That lab uses the same topology and device configurations, so you can keep going without restarting the lab.

 ## Background Information {#bg}

 IS-IS was designed to be the routing protocol for the ISO/OSI protocol stack.
 Its name is derived from ISO terminology: IS stands for Intermediate System (the device also known as *router*, *gateway* or *layer-3 switch*).
 Thus, IS-IS is the protocol that runs between Intermediate Systems.